Saransh-cpp/Saransh-cpp.github.io/_pages/experiences.md

 ###### January 2024 - August 2024 | Geneva, Switzerland

 - Thesis titled "Computational upgrades to the high energy physics analysis pipeline for future LHC/HL-LHC runs."
-- Added autodiff (JAX) support to Python-based HEP ecosystem, and distributed (Dask) and symbolic (SymPy) computing support to vector manipulations.
+- Worked on autodiff (JAX) support for Awkward Arrays, added symbolic (SymPy) computing support to vector manipulations, and extended autodiff and distributed computing support to a few other libraries.
 - Implemented non-uniform rebinning for [boost-histogram](https://boost-histogram.readthedocs.io/en/latest/) and developed a new package for [histograms on CUDA](https://cuda-histogram.readthedocs.io/en/latest/).
-Migrated the vector manipulation backend of the analysis framework ([Coffea](https://github.com/CoffeaTeam/coffea)) used at Fermilab and CMS.
+- Migrated the vector manipulation backend of the analysis framework ([Coffea](https://github.com/CoffeaTeam/coffea)) used at Fermilab and CMS.

 ---